thoughtgears/demo-resource-scaffolding/README.md

 ## How to use

 Generate configuration in the `configuration` folder and run the GitHub action to create the resources in GCP.
-The GitHub action will use the `digger` tool to run the terraform against the Google Cloud Platform and will use workload identity federation to authenticate the project in GCP.
+The GitHub action will a custom action to run the terraform against the Google Cloud Platform and will use workload identity federation to authenticate the project in GCP.

 ## Configuration